WHAT IS THE NATIONAL ESEA DISTINGUISHED SCHOOLS PROGRAM?

 Established in 1996, the program showcases hundreds of schools identified by the State Education Agency for their success in one of three categories:

-Excellence in serving special populations of students (e.g., homeless, migrant, English learners, etc.)
+Schools that show excellence in serving special populations of students (e.g. homeless, migrant, English learners, etc.)

 HOW ARE SCHOOLS SELECTED?